Jacen Solo: Legacy of the Force

-Jacen also takes command of Rogue Squadron while it participates in the blockade of Corellia.
+In Tempest, Jacen also takes command of Rogue Squadron while it participates in the blockade of Corellia.
 He shoots down a civilian freighter that was attempting to run the blockade, and had fired on him, then relieves his sister from duty because she had refused to do it.
 He also uses the Anakin Solo to fire upon the Millennium Falcon, while both his sister and his parents are on board.
 He believes his parents to have been involved in a failed attempt to assassinate Tenel Ka; the Solos had in fact been set up by Dur Gejjen, Prime Minister of Corellia.

 In Sacrifice, Lumiya says she is pleased by his progress, but instructs him that to truly become a Sith he would have to undergo the Trial of Sacrifice: to kill that which he loves most.
 Doing this, he believes, would allow him to use the powers of the Sith without becoming evil and would "immortalize his love" for his sacrifice.
 Jacen decides there is only one way to fulfill this last obstacle: he would have to kill Tenel Ka and their daughter Allana.
 Nevertheless, after Ben tells Mara that he overheard Jacen communicating with Lumiya, Mara tracks Jacen down in the Hapes Consortium.
 After a long and heated battle, Jacen kills Mara Jade; the sacrifice necessary to becoming a Sith Lord is not Jacen's love, but Ben's.
 Ben suspects Jacen almost immediately, upon meeting Jacen at his mother's body.
 Eventually, Jacen chooses the Sith name Darth Caedus.

 By Fury, Darth Caedus is the principal antagonist of the series, and the declared enemy of nearly every other major character: His parents and sister have disowned him, Luke is sworn to redeem him, and Ben is driven to seek justice for his mother.
 In the novel, Caedus kidnaps Allana so Tenel Ka and the Hapans won't decide to leave the government, but Han, Leia, Luke, Jaina, Ben, and their allies save Allana.
 After saving Allana, Leia tells Caedus to become a Jedi again, but he refuses.
 Han and Leia later find out Allana is Caedus and Tenel Ka's child.
 At the end, Jaina plans to have training from Boba Fett to help her face off against Caedus, despite her parents once being foes with Fett.